Depth-efficient proofs of quantumness: Generic proofs of quantumness in constant quantum depth

-We now have all the tools for taking the two proof of quantumness protocols from Section~\ref{sect:poq} and mapping them to equivalent protocols in which the prover's operations require only constant quantum depth and logarithmic classical depth.
+We now have all the tools for presenting our generic compiler which can take the two proof of quantumness protocols from Subsection~\ref{sec:poqps} and map them to equivalent protocols in which the prover's operations require only constant quantum depth and logarithmic classical depth.
 The idea is the following: provided the (N)TCF of the original protocol can be evaluated in log depth, simply \emph{replace it with a constant-depth randomized encoding}, as follows from Theorem~\ref{thm:constre}.
 In other words, $y=f(x)$ should be replaced by $\hat{y}=\hat{f}(\hat{x})$ where $\hat{x}=(x,r)$ and $r$ denotes the randomness of the encoding.
 As mentioned, it was shown in~\cite{gheorghiu2020estimating, kahanamokumeyer2021classicallyverifiable} that the (N)TCFs of the two proofs of quantumness considered here, can indeed be performed in classical logarithmic depth.
 Thus, to show that our construction works, we prove two things: \begin{enumerate} \item The prover can evaluate $\hat{f}$ coherently in constant quantum depth (as well as perform its remaining operations in constant depth).
 This is the completeness condition of the protocol shown in Subsection~\ref{subsect:completeness}. \item A randomized encoding of a (N)TCF is itself a (N)TCF.
 This means that the modified protocol is sound against classical polynomial-time provers.
 We show this in Subsection~\ref{subsect:soundness}. \end{enumerate}